 - Coach’s Coffee House in the Wendel Hill Hall

 - NVC Espresso Bar and NVC Store in the North Village Café and Store

-If you have questions about the dining options available at CWU Dining Services, call 509-963-1591, or web page at www.cwu.edu/dining.
-Dining also has a Facebook page and can be found on Twitter.
+If you have questions about the dining options available at CWU Dining Services, call 509-963-1591, or visit www.cwu.edu/dining.
+Dining Services can also be found on Facebook, Twitter, and Instagram.

 Dining Services offers nutritious menu selections, based on the U.S. Department of Agriculture’s food pyramid, to support your healthy lifestyle.
-You’re encouraged to adopt a diet rich in balance, variety, and moderation by exploring the nutrition foundation that Dining Services provides in all dining arenas.
+You’re encouraged to adopt a balanced, moderate, and varied diet by exploring the nutritional foundation that Dining Services provides in all dining arenas.

 Several special dining events are offered quarterly to enrich your dining experience.
-Some of these events include the Octoberfest, a holiday season buffet, a seafood buffet extravaganza, theme and ethnic dinners, Cinco De Mayo, the Student Appreciation BBQ, and the commencement luncheon.
+Some of these events include Oktoberfest, a Holiday meal, a seafood buffet extravaganza, themed and cultural dinners, Cinco de Mayo, the Student Appreciation BBQ, and the commencement luncheon.

 Dining Services is the largest employer on campus, hiring between 250-350 students annually for part-time work.
-Consider joining the team where you will meet new friends and earn money.
+Consider joining the team where you will meet new friends and learn new skills.